 It may also be issued for sport or recreation for a disabled person who would otherwise be unable to fish.

-Download the form from the list below.
+Get the form under the 'licence applications' section below.

-Permits need to be approved by the Director of Fisheries, who can impose conditions.
+Permits need to be approved by the director of fisheries, who can impose conditions.

 Read the information below to find out more.